Coloring Problems on Bipartite Graphs of Small Diameter: Definitions and notation

 \section{Definitions and notation}

 All graphs that we consider are simple, that is, they do not have loops nor multiple edges.
-We can also assume the graphs are connected as otherwise it suffices to solve the problems on the connected components.
+We can also assume that the graphs are connected, as otherwise it suffices to solve the problems on the connected components.
 For basic definitions on graph theory, we refer the reader to~\cite{W96}.

-The \emph{diameter} of a graph $G$ is the maximum length of a shortest path in $G$.
-We denote by $\mathcal{B}$ the class of bipartite digraphs and, for a fixed positive integer $d$, by ${\cal B}_d$ the class of bipartite graphs with diameter at most $d$, and by $\mathcal{D}_d$ the class of graphs with diameter at most $d$.
-Given a bipartite graph $G$ with vertex bipartition $(X,Y)$, the \emph{bipartite complement of $G$} is the bipartite graph with vertex bipartition $(X,Y)$ containing exactly the non-edges of $G$, i.e., the bipartite graph $\overline{G}_{\cal B} = (X\cup Y, E')$ such that $uv\in E'$ if and only if $u\in X$, $v\in Y$, and $uv\notin E(G)$.
+For $u,v \in V(G)$, we denote by ${\sf dist}(u,v)$ the length of a shortest path between $u$ $v$, and it is called the \emph{distance between $u$ and $v$ in $G$}.
+The \emph{diameter} of a graph $G$ is the maximum distance between any pair of vertices of $G$.
+We denote by $\mathcal{B}$ the class of bipartite graphs.
+Also, for a fixed positive integer $d$, we denote by ${\cal B}_d$ the class of bipartite graphs with diameter at most $d$, and by $\mathcal{D}_d$ the class of graphs with diameter at most $d$.
+A set $X \subseteq V(G)$ is a \emph{dominating set} of $G$ if every vertex of $G$ is either in $X$ or has a neighbor in $X$.
+Similarly, we say that $A \subseteq V(G)$ \emph{dominates} $B \subseteq V(G)$ if every vertex of $B$ is either in $A$ or has a neighbor in $A$.
+For a graph $H \subseteq G$, we denote by $N_H(v)$ the set of neighbors of $v$ that are contained in $V(H)$.